Honoring the Role of the Father in Family Law Cases

 California state law urges judges to award joint custody when it is possible, as children should be given the maximum contact possible with each parent.
 In general, the state holds the position that the interests of the child are best served by maintaining relationships with both parents.
 Our lawyers are in agreement with the state, and we strive to ensure that no parent is denied access to his or her children because of superficial presumptions based on gender.
 We are prepared to work tirelessly to prove your case, both in negotiations and in court.
 If you would like to learn how we can help, call today!

-Call the Law Office of Michael R. Young at (909) 315-4588 to schedule a free case evaluation regarding your rights as a father.
+Call the Law Office of Michael R. Young at (909) 315-4588 to schedule a case evaluation regarding your rights as a father.

 - Thinking about filing for divorce

 - Concerned about custody of your children